strampelligiovanni/StraKLIP/docs/source/quick_start.rst

 ---------------
 Pipeline Setup
 ---------------
-Create a pipeline environment using the `straklipenv.yaml` in `src/StraKLIP`.
+Create a pipeline environment using the instructions in `here <https://straklip.readthedocs.io/latest/installation.html>`_.

 Move to the directory where you want to work, and create the following yaml files: